 Meeting point: Outside the chapel at Hatfield Road Cemetery.
 About two hours.

-If Hatfield Road is the front end of Fleetville, then Camp Road is its back door and just as interesting.
+If Hatfield Road is the root end of Fleetville, then Camp Road is its back door and just as interesting.
 It still reveals its past as a country lane.
 It is a rich mix of homes, school, shops, museum and former work places.

 Meeting point: CampRoad/Campfield Road (the green triangle).
 About two hours.
 Linear walk.
 Finishing point Camp Road/Ashley Road.
 Limited parking at both ends.

 The Baker's Dozen, Pioneers, Private Lives and Family & Friends are story walks within the grounds of Hatfield Road Cemetery, with the permission of the Cemeteries' Manager.
 At each one we tell the stories of up to twelve former residents of St Albans who are laid to rest here.
-The Cemetery is fully accessible.
+The Cemetery is full accessible.
 We meet at the former shelter next to the chapel.
 Bus stop outside.
 Limited parking.

 See remaining green panels for details of all the story walks.